Warning notification:Warning

 • needle drainage has not been effective in removing the pus

-The type of surgery you have will depend on the type of internal abscess and where it is in your body.
+The type of surgery you have will depend on the cause and the type of internal abscess and where it is in your body.
 Generally, it involves making a larger incision in your skin to allow the pus to be washed out.

 Content supplied by the NHS and adapted for Ireland by the HSE